Temasys/temasys.github.io/_posts/2014-08-08-Getting_started_with_WebRTC_and_SkywayJS.markdown

 ### Skyway: IaaS for multi-media peer connectivity

-Temsys has created the super scalable Skyway infrastructure that helps to very reliably and easily connect two or more peers.
-It works great with [WebRTC](http://en.wikipedia.org/wiki/WebRTC), which enables your browser to send data directly to another browser.
+Temsys has created the super scalable Skyway infrastructure that helps to connect two or more peers very reliably and easily.
+It was designed specifically for [WebRTC](http://en.wikipedia.org/wiki/WebRTC), which enables your browser to send data directly to another browser.
 That data can be a chat message, a file or even an audio/video stream from your devices camera and microphone thus allowing you to create all kinds of cool real-time video conferencing, collaboration, tutoring and other live-presence use-cases.

 ### The SkywayJS library

-WebRTC is still a rather low-level browser API and requires you to do a lot of work to solve signaling issues and deal with differences of implementation between webbrowsers.
-That's why Temasys has created SkywayJS which solves all these problems for you.
+WebRTC is still a rather low-level browser API and requires you to do significant work around solving signaling issues and resolving differences in implementation between web browsers.
+We at Temasys are part of the [WebRTC working group at the W3C](http://www.w3.org/2011/04/webrtc-charter.html) and create solutions with and around WebRTC for a more than a year now.
+We know this part of the puzzle inside and out, and that is why we have created SkywayJS.
+We want to solve the connectivity and implementation headaches for you and let you focus on building the cool stuff.

 ### API keys, alias keys, realms, rooms and peers

-When you use SkywayJS in your website or app, you can invite users (we call them "peers") to join a common space in which they can exchange data privately with each other.
+When you use SkywayJS in your website or app, you can invite users (we call them "peers") to join a shared space in which they can exchange data privately with each other.
 We call this space a "room".
 Every peer that wants to join a room needs to know its unique identifier, like a secure, generated token or a simple name.
-We leave it up to you on how you come up with these room IDs and how you inform peers about it.
-In most cases generating a [UUID](http://jsfiddle.net/briguy37/2MVFd/) might be the best idea to make sure the privacy of your users during the conversation is protected.
+We leave it up to you on how you come up with these room IDs and how you inform peers about them.
+One of our primary goals in SkywayJS was to not interfere with your application logic or UX.
+We recommend generating [UUIDs](http://jsfiddle.net/briguy37/2MVFd/) as a best-practice here for making the identifiers difficult to guess, reasonably unique and providing an additional layer of privacy of your users during room sessions.

-You identify yourself to the Skyway Infrastructure with your unique "API key" that you can retrieve in our [Developer Console](https://developer.temasys.com.sg).
+You identify yourself to the Skyway Infrastructure with your unique "API key" that you can create in our [Developer Console](https://developer.temasys.com.sg) or via our REST API.
 Every API key creates a new "realm" in which your rooms can exist.
 Every API key will only work on your specified [CORS domain name](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
-If you want to have a different website or app access the same realm and therefor the same rooms, you'll need to create a so called "Alias key".
+If you want to have a different website or app access the same realm and therefor the same rooms, you are also able to create "alias keys" that extend the scope of the realm to other domains or simply isolate your apps various flavors for logging and reporting purposes.

 ### Performance

-It's still early days for WebRTC, but depending on how powerful your CPU and how good your network throughput is, you can get 8-10 peers into an audio/video conference on a modern laptop computer.
-Chrome on Android supports WebRTC as well, but suffers from the smaller CPU in your mobile devices and starts struggeling with 4 peers.
-Try it out yourself with our tech-demo at [http://getaroom.io](http://getaroom.io).
+It's still early days for WebRTC, but assuming a modern multi-core processor and broadband internet connection you can reasonably expect to achieve 8-10 peers in an audio/video conference on a modern laptop  or desktop PC.
+Chrome for Android supports WebRTC as well, but however due to the less powerful CPUs found in the many mobile devices an expectation of four peers is more likely with more possible on latest devices with hardware VP8 acceleration.
+To see it in action, try it out yourself in with our tech-demo at [http://getaroom.io](http://getaroom.io) on your Android smart-phone or tablet in a WebRTC enabled browser such as Chrome.

-## How to build cool stuff with it yourself
+## How do I get started building cool stuff with SkywayJS myself?

 ### Step 1: Get an API key

 To identify yourself against our API, you'll need to sign up through [Developer Console](https://developer.temasys.com.sg) and get an API key.
-During our current beta phase the usage of our platform is free, but once we're gonna charge a tiny fee per minute that you're connected to our infrastructure.
-In any case, new API keys will always come with a good bunch of free included minutes, so you can try it all out.
+DDuring our current beta phase, the usage of our platform is free, however once we are out of beta there is a tiny per-minute fee for the time that your users are connected to our infrastructure.
+In any case, newly created primary API keys come with a substantial allotment of free use to allow you to build, experiment, and test without up-front costs.

 ### Step 2: Include SkywayJS into your website